snotskie/ttrpg/site/src/index.md

 **🧘‍♀️ Wisened:** Life has not been easy on your character, but as a result you’ve come out wiser and tougher, perhaps because you’ve gotten older, been shaped by unfortunate events, or dedicated yourself to your work.
 Upgrading your Hand and Home dice cost ① less each time.

+## History

-Moreover, each character has a History Basic Stat, which is used to perform actions more related to the character's backstory more than to the other Basic Stats.
+Each character has a History Basic Stat, which is used to perform actions more related to the character's backstory more than to the other Basic Stats.
+And even though every character has a History Basic Stat, what their History covers is unique to them and only them!

 !!! tip "Character Creation: Step Three!"
     Begin to describe your character's backstory.
 Answer the following prompts, or others given to you by your DM.
-These background details will help build the story and set the scope of what your History Stat Checks cover when other Basic Stats don't apply.
+These background details will help build the story and set the scope of what your History Stat Checks cover.

     - Describe who your character looks up to, whose work they strive to emulate, who taught them everything they know, or so on.
 What would it look like to make their Hero happy? upset?
 What is their connection to their Hero, and what is their Hero up to in the world now?
     - List three specific skills that your character has proven their ability in, such as through schooling, study, training, specialization within their team, or so on.